The cervix-specific proteome

 The cervical mucus has several functions including acting as a protective barrier and preventing bacteria from entering the uterine body.
 MUC16 is expressed in the cervix and is thought to be involved in forming a barrier protecting from pathogens.
 SLPI, secretory leukocyte peptidase inhibitor, is another protein that is found in cervical mucus with antimicrobial properties.
 WFDC2, a protease inhibitor with antiviral properties, is highly expressed in cervical mucus.

 Proteins related to expression in squamous epithelial cells in cervix

-Examples of proteins with elevated expression in the squamous epithelium of cervix (ectocervix) include SERPINB3, which may act as a papain-like cysteine protease inhibitor, keratin 6a, KRT6A, a fibrous structural protein which makes the epithelium resistant to mechanical stress and damage, and estrogen receptor 1, ESR1, which is a nuclear receptor for the hormone estrogen, important for sexual development and reproductive function.
+Examples of proteins with elevated expression in the squamous epithelium of cervix (ectocervix) include TMPRSS11D, a membrane serine protease involved in mucous membrane host defense, involucrin, IVL, a cytoplasmic structural protein which makes the epithelium resistant to mechanical stress and damage, and estrogen receptor 1, ESR1, which is a nuclear receptor for the hormone estrogen, important for sexual development and reproductive function.
 Since estrogen is essential for the regulation of the entire female reproductive system, ESR1 is also expressed in the other tissues within the cervix, as well as other female reproductive tissues.